Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 This operation will actually take a long time.
 You can manually check the log file by using the green button dedicated to that in Jeedom’s UI, but you can also monitor /tmp/blea_dependencies on your antenna.

-When the dependencies are successfully compiled (which is my case with this raspbian version), you can turn on automatic daemon management in your antennas, and lunch them by using the green “Run” button.
+When the dependencies are successfully compiled (which is my case with this raspbian version), you can turn on automatic daemon management in your antennas, and launch them by using the green “Run” button.

 Note on the previous screenshot that I already launched an antenna, and it is now appearing with a green status in the list.
 After I launched the 4 antennas, they are all seen by Jeedom as running.

-You can now visualize your network, and the devices detected and linked to your antennas.
+You can now visualize your network, as well as the devices detected and linked to your antennas.
+We only have one device for now.

-Note that we see the main controller, which is still equipped with an external bluetooth usb stick, and which is called “Local”, and the 4 antennas we deployed.
-For now we only have Flowercare detected, as this is the one we used in previous tutorial about a simple BLEA controller.
-A cool feature here is that JEedom will try to approximately guess the position of each sensor, depending on the place you moved your antennas in this view, and the RSSI signal (check below).
+We see the main “Local” controller, because it is still equipped with its external bluetooth usb stick from previous tutorial, and the 4 antennas we deployed.
+For now we only have one Flowercare detected, as this is the one we used in previous tutorial about a simple BLEA controller.
+A cool feature here is that Jeedom will try to approximately guess the position of each sensor, depending on the place you moved your antennas in this view, and the RSSI signal (check below).

 Another interesting view, is the “Health” view of the BLEA plugin.